This story is part Tips for the houseCNET’s collection of handy tips for getting the most out of your home, inside and out.

 From your new phone, you can change a few more settings, such as turning notifications on or off, setting a camera or viewer name, adding other people to your circle of trust (grant others access to your video feeds), delete a camera, check how many times a camera has disconnected, adjust motion detection sensitivity, and enable a low-light filter on cameras.

 Although Alfred is a solid choice, keep in mind that it’s not the only choice.
-Far from it, in fact., and are all solid free picks with an affordable subscription model if you need more features.
+Far from it, in fact.
+Many things, protruding eye and Presence are all solid free picks with an affordable subscription model if you need more features.
 And the IP webcam is one of the most popular Android options.

 Step 2: Choose a location for your phone’s security camera

 Once the feed is up and running, you will need to configure and position the camera.
 You may want it to focus on the main entry point to your home, your garden, where you store valuables, or a point you think is particularly vulnerable.
-You can also.
+You can also configure an IP camera as a baby monitor.

 If you have several old phones lying around, you can set up multiple cameras for pretty robust video coverage.